cliffeby/DuckpinV003/README.md

 ![V2vXScatter](https://user-images.githubusercontent.com/1431998/72767997-f6976580-3bc3-11ea-9441-b326ed9fe004.png)

-Figure 3 and 4 are histograms of ball counts by location.
+Figures Nos.
+3 and 4 are histograms of ball counts by location.
 The left-side bias is notable and likely due to the left sloping lane.
 The predominance of right-handed bowlers could be a factor as well.
 Figure 3 shows all rolls in blue; Figure 4 is rolls at above average speed.

 ##### Figure No. 3 #
 ![XScatter](https://user-images.githubusercontent.com/1431998/72768003-f72ffc00-3bc3-11ea-9a22-96cbb5ad1932.png)